 What are the goals of the ASA?

-Define an interoperable standard including physical, data link & transport layer for 15m Coaxial and 10m STP channels with up to three inline connectors with complementing specifications for conformance and interoperability.
+The goals of ASA are to define specifications that allow for interoperable implementations of physical, data link & transport layer for 15m Coaxial and 10m STP channels with up to 4 in-line connectors.

-- Complete the eco-system further with requirement and test specifications for harnesses, ECUs, and additional functionalities.
+- Complete the eco-system further with requirements and complementing test specifications for harnesses, ECUs, and additional functionalities.

-- Encourage and support the development of new physical layer specification for automotive use cases.
+- Encourage and support the development of a new physical layer specification for automotive use cases.